akuklev/algebraic-theories/depgrammar.md

 ```</pre></figure>
 We'll introduce a refined semantics for Algebraic Theories with Index Sorts: namely, we do not want to distinguish between models which differ by inaccessible or indistinguishable elements of index types.
 This will ultimately lead to notion of equivalence of categories for algebraic theory of categories.

+<h2>§§§ Categorical Initial Model</h2>
+As it was already mentioned, Algebraic Theories with Index Sorts can be interpreted as a subclass of essentially algebraic theories, so initial model for each such theory (a finitely-presentable category with finite limits) is known to exist[Palmgren-Vickers][^ It is even known to be constructible in every topos with a natural number object].
+But the signature of an algebraic theory with index sorts actually provides more structure:
+– A subclass of objects known as index sort objects (also includes finite products of sort objects and the terminal object 1);
+– A subclass of maps known as canonical inclusions (maps generated by formation rules for canonical forms), all of which have index sort object as their source and target;
+— A subclass of maps known as free inclusions: all maps from the terminal object 1 into abstract objects (index objects such that no canonical inclusions map into them) and isomorphisms between index sort objects.
+– Any map `f : 1 -> T` from the initial object into an index sort object factors into a free inclusion followed by a canonical inclusion.
+This guarantees that equality on elements of index sort always remains decidable.

+(Note: Index sort objects with inclusions form a subcategory.)

 <h2>§§ Algebraic Theories with Index and Indexed Sorts</h2>
-In this extensions, each sort may additionally have a fixed number of named indexes, e.g. `Mat[width : Nat, height : Nat]`.
+In this extension, each sort may additionally have a fixed number of named indexes, e.g. `Mat[width : Nat, height : Nat]`.
 Types of indexes are not limited to index types, but only indexes of index types can be used in conditions of formative rules.
 Equational laws are allowed only if indices of left hand side and right hand side are equal (either nominally, or by application of computation rules).

 Every formative rule must be supplied by equations expressing indices of outcome in terms of indices of its constituents.
 These can be included into the formative rule as in the following example:
 <figure><b>Fig. 5: Language of first order propositions for a single-sorted theory</b>